LyakhnitskiyDP/VigilantBean/README.md

     * Paginated listing of Products
     * Product search
     * Adding comments for Products
     * Adding/Removing/Changing quantity of products in cart
+    * Discount system based on coupons
     * Grouping products by Categories (Many to many)
     * Adding new Products (admin)
     * Adding new Categories (admin)